General Guidelines

 Please use .doc or .docx file type.

-If you'd like to subscribe, check the subscription options elsewhere on Submittable.
+If you'd like to subscribe, check the subscription options at newohioreview.org.
 And please see our guidelines before you submit as well.

 Thank you for your support.